Vxlentin0/Vxlentin0/README.md

 ## Hello, I'm Rio 👋

 🎓 Pure Mathematics Bsc at Queen Mary<br/>
-🖳 I primarily create Cyber Security based prjects<br/> 💾 I have repurposed my mini PC into my own HomeLab to host various services I have made (Movie stremaing, File Manager, etc.)
+🖳 I primarily create Cyber Security based projects<br/> 💾 I have repurposed my mini PC into my own HomeLab to host various services I have made (Movie stremaing, File Manager, etc.)
+🖳 Currently working on a Network Scanning and Ad-blocker with my Raspberry Pi

 # 🖖 About Me:
 I'm from the UK 🇬🇧 .
 I'm a huge fan of Python,  C++, open-source and Machine Learning 💻.
 While I'm not fixing bugs or working on my own AI prompt, I am usually gaming 🎮, playing basketball ⛹️ , going to the gym 🏋🏽 , or in my own world listening to music 🎧.<br>